 As a child, I always dreamed of being a sportscaster.

-But, in August of 2004, I decided I needed a new challenge, so I formed my own production company, "Pack-Man's Sports Productions."
-A regional, Southeastern Conference football show was seen in almost 5 million homes in 11 states.
+In 2004, I started looking for a new challenge and formed my own production company, "Pack-Man's Sports Productions,” where I created a regional Southeastern Conference football show seen in almost 5 million homes in 11 states.

-I currently live in West Knoxville with my wife Dee Dee and three daughters: Hillary, Blakelee and Presley.
+I live in West Knoxville with my wife Dee Dee and three daughters: Hillary, Blakelee and Presley.